 Yes, you can freeze this white bean chili.
 Store in freezer safe containers (souper cubes are perfect) and freeze for 2-3 months.
 Thaw overnight in the refrigerator before reheating.

-What to Serve with White Vegetarian Chili Recipe
+What to Serve with White Bean Vegetarian Chili

 If I was serving this as a weeknight dinner, I would round out the meal with a lot of soup toppings.
 BUT, if I was serving this to a crowd (maybe as part of a spread along with my more traditional homemade chili or chili con carne) I would add some sides: